 For my trip to Costa Rica, I am relegating my trip experience to the photos I took…..As in any tropical country, the jungles made me feel alive and the birds and animals, much closer than I have usually seen, reminded me of Trinidad more than ever.
 We had great company for the tour (just like in Trinidad), Ricki and Bill made us feel more at home (about the US), outside of US than we ever do here.
 This time, I want the pictures to tell the story of the wildlife.
-While, to begin with I tell the story of a man who changed an untouched part of the world into something better than it was while still retaining all its wonders and adding to them.
-As a doctor, a businessman, a pioneer, a founder member of a settlement, a unique father, husband, tour guide and a simplicity that few leaders have ever had (and none that have made history) mixed with innate courage and an indomitable sense of humor, Marvin Rockwell drove through inaccessible parts of Nicaragua, built his own road (with friends who were moving with him) when there were none, swam with sharks (almost) to finally reach his country of choice: Costa Rica, in 1951.
+I will use words for the story of a man who changed an untouched part of the world into something better than it was, while still retaining all its wonders and moreover, added to them.
+As a doctor, a businessman, a pioneer, a founder member of a settlement, a unique father, husband, tour guide; owning a simplicity that few leaders have ever had (and none that have made history) mixed with innate courage and an indomitable sense of humor, Marvin Rockwell drove through inaccessible parts of Nicaragua, built his own road (with friends who were moving with him) when there were none, swam with sharks (almost) to finally reach his country of choice: Costa Rica, in 1951.

-Marvin Rockwell belongs to a religious group called Quakers.
+Marvin Rockwell belongs to a religious group called the Quakers.
 Quakers are Christian, do not believe in war or holding weapons.
-That was the primary reason they left the U.S., they had be conscripted once for a war- World War II, where Marvin refusing to hold arms was given medical training.
-But once again, they were about to be drafted for the Korean war and this time he simply decided to be conscientious objector.
+That was the primary reason they left the U.S., they had be conscripted once for a war- World War II, where Marvin refusing to hold arms so was given medical training instead.
+But once again, they were about to be drafted for the Korean war and this time he simply decided to be a conscientious objector.
 He was imprisoned, with a sentence of a few years, released after 18 months.
-As soon as he got out, his and about 11 other Quaker families were ready to move to Costa Rica: some friends had found it to be an good option, it also had no army at all.
+As soon as he got out, his family and about 11 others were ready to move to Costa Rica: some friends had found it to be an good option, the country also had no army at all.
 They started the treacherous journey to central america, on the Pan- American highway that existed more in name than in kind.
-Especially towards south of Nicaragua where it is supposed to go through Costa Rica.
+Especially towards south of Nicaragua where it is supposed to go through to Costa Rica.
 It was on the way that they were swimming in a river that locals told them to be beware of sharks, that came in through a bay.
 They didn’t believe it, until they saw a few fins…

 Finally reaching Costa Rica, they lived close to San Jose, while the whole group looked for a more permanent abode.
-They wanted to live in a higher altitude to protect against mosquito born diseases and in their search were led to a place, partially cleared, rich soile, up in the cloud forests of Costa Rica.
+They wanted to live in a higher altitude to protect against mosquito borne diseases and in their search were led to a place, partially cleared, with rich soil, up in the cloud forests of Costa Rica.
 This place was the beautiful Monteverde, a name they gave it themselves, later adopted by the municipality ( which, for a long while, didn’t have a name for a place with only 500 dwellers up in the mountains, of course).
-Here was another road they had to clear and widen for their jeep and belongings because the only road up to the area (which only had a shack when they first saw it) was an oxcart trail.
+Here was another road they had to clear and widen for their jeep and belongings because the only road up to the area (it only had a shack to indicate signs of human presence, when they first saw it) was an oxcart trail.
 Even today, it takes a great driver and a car with good suspenders to get to Monteverde, a journey on pot holes in dirt roads.
 The beautiful home of the Quakers now has a significantly larger population of about 8000 people.

 Given the state of the drive even today, it is not surprising that the settlers at one point thought that an airstrip would help.
 One was even made, where Marvin, now tried being a pilot.
 I have no doubt he would have succeeded in almost any other place.
 However, the airstrip ended in a cliff and wasn’t very long to start with.
 The winds beat at the small airplane he was trying to fly (I think he had a co pilot too), till even for Marvin it appeared to be quite dangerous.
 And I say that with a grin because I remember Marvin’s sheepish smile, despite an experience that must have been frightening.
 No one ever took off that airstrip again.
 However as luck would have it, the government was sending out map tracers right at that point of time and they quickly made note of an airstrip in Monteverde.
 That stayed in the map for decades, even today, apparently it is there as ‘abandoned’ airstrip.
 Abandoned indeed.
 I remember Marvin’s laugh when he talked about the map, made me think of the some lives that have such far reaching consequences in some places.
 He could possibly have looked for gold or martians and found them!